01 Path / Evaluating

 Solo on a team, or piloting LID on one slice of a larger project?
 Scoped LID is the mode for you.
 The HLD is still required, but it can mark the rest of the project as "not yet specified" — you own your scope, and the discipline relaxes at the boundary.

-Scoped projects use the same setup command as Full LID; the skill asks which mode you want at bootstrap (or you can answer later).
+Scoped projects use the same entry point as Full LID; the workflow asks which mode you want, or you can choose later with /update-lid.

 # answer "Scoped" when prompted for mode